 6. Decide on your pricing.
 Read The ABCs of Pricing.

 7. Determine your location.
-Are you going to office from home?
+Are you going to the office from home?
 Do you have a budget for rent?

 8. Determine which social media sites you’ll use for your business.
 Secure the usernames.
 Refer to the KnowEm database to help you decide how to brand your business online.